-Sacroiliac joint injections, sometimes called sacroiliac joint blocks, are used to diagnose and treat pain in the sacroiliac joints.
+Our NJ pain management center has extensive experience administering sacroiliac joint injections, sometimes called sacroiliac joint blocks, to diagnose and treat pain in the sacroiliac joints.
 When there is too much or too little movement in the sacroiliac joints, located at the bottom of the spine, back pain or leg pain can occur.

 WHAT ARE SACROILIAC JOINT INJECTIONS?